zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 12. If steps 8-10 could not be processed emit *[ERROR_ASN_DATABASE]* and end these steps (the response was malformed).

-13. The ASN or ASNs from step 11 is the ASN set for that IP address.
+13. The ASN or ASNs from step 11 is the ASN set for that IP address and is used for the further processing above.

 ### RIPE ASN lookup